sabramedia/pigeonwp/README.txt

-=== WP Pigeon ===
+=== Pigeon ===
 Contributors:
-Tags: pigeon, paywall
-Requires at least: 5.9
+Tags: pigeon, paywall, restrict content, protect posts Requires at least: 5.9
 Tested up to: 6.3.2
 Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Pigeon Paywall plugin for WordPress
+The official Pigeon Paywall plugin for WordPress

 == Description ==

 Enable this plugin to start using the Pigeon Paywall on your WordPress website.
+An account on [Pigeon.io](https://pigeon.io) is required for this plugin to work.

 == Installation ==